ibtisam-adil/weather/README.md

 # 🎬 Weather App <a name="about-project"></a>

 Welcome to Weather360, a robust web application that offers precise weather information for cities worldwide.
-Weather360 enables you to effortlessly access up-to-date weather conditions, forecasts, and other pertinent details for any location across the globe
+Weather360 enables you to effortlessly access up-to-date weather conditions, forecasts, and other pertinent details for any location across the globe.

 ## 🛠 Built With <a name="built-with"></a>